srikvelp1/test-claude/README.md

 4. Push to the branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request

-## Browser Support

-Tested and compatible with:
-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## Known Issues

-- None currently reported

-## Troubleshooting

-If you encounter any issues:

-1. Ensure all dependencies are installed
-2. Clear browser cache and local storage
-3. Check console for errors
-4. Verify Node.js version compatibility

 ## License

 This project is open source and available under the MIT License.

-## Acknowledgments

-- React team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Lucide for the beautiful icons
-- Open source community for inspiration and resources